 I like all types of music from classical to punk, and I’m currently doing a degree in experimental music at Uclan.
 I really have a thing for jazz and blues, or anything that the African slaves developed in the USA, Gospel, Soul and Funk I’d put into that category too.
 I like music to have a good groove to the rhythm.
 The guitarists I admire are many, but I like bluesy guitar with an influx of jazziness to proceedings.
 I suppose that’s how I would describe my guitar style.

-I formed the band at the start of May 1999.
-The original line-up was Ed Bettes on bass and Pete Munday on drums.
+I formed the band in the 1980’s.
 We played the songs I had written and blues covers.
 And things are pretty much the same way today.

 I’ve been playing bass guitar since I was 13 years old with various bands in the North West of England.

 I like music that has feel and this band has plenty of opportunity to explore this.